 - Pay partners flexibly with customizable approvals, payment periods, currencies, and methods.

 The Final Countdown

 The next and last post in our Ultimate Guide to Partner series, Part 7 will cover how to optimize a partner program through data analysis and strategy adjustments.
 Check back here in a couple weeks.
 In the meantime, you can always head to the TUNE Blog for partner marketing tips, insights on performance marketing, and the latest news from TUNE.

 The TUNE Partner Marketing Platform is the industry’s most flexible SaaS platform for managing marketing partnerships across mobile and web.
-Start your 30-day free trial today or email us your questions and comments at [email protected].
+Request a trial or email us your questions and comments at [email protected].